Items in RED are REQUIRED.

 The equipment you choose can mean the difference between a productive class and not.
 If you deviate from this list, your training will be affected.

-In the interest of keeping our classes running smoothly, PLEASE come prepared by bringing all the required supplies.
+We're going to hit the ground running next week!!
+To get the most out of this class, please come prepared by bringing all the required supplies.
 Thank you!

 We will teach you how this harness will help your dog excel with heeling as well as coming when called!
 This harness is a critical part of the training plan.

 If you have a toy breed under 4 months; Measure your dog for the Petsafe harness.
 If the XS doesn't go small enough, go with the Hamilton Harness.

 3 in 1 Petsafe Harness

 The PetSafe harness is also fantastic but tends to be a little loose around the neck for some dogs.

 The Blue 9 harness tends to fit more dog shapes better.
 If you worry about fit, choose this harness.